It can be tempting to want to clean your ears with a cotton swab when it gets itchy.

 According to audiology news portal Healthy Hearing, you should actually completely resist the urge to clean or scratch the inside of your ears when it is itchy.

 The dermatologist the portal interviewed, associate professor at Wayne State University School of Dermatology Dr Steve Daveluy said, "Try not to scratch at all.
 For any skin, scratching makes the nerves that feel itch grow."

 "So the more you scratch, the more you'll itch."

-According to The Independent, the modern day household staple was created by American-Polish Leo Gertenzang in 1923 as a baby cleaning product after seeing his wife stick a cotton ball at the end of a toothpick to groom their baby.
+According to The Independent, the modern day household staple was created as a baby cleaning product by American-Polish Leo Gertenzang in 1923 after he saw his wife stick a cotton ball at the end of a toothpick to groom their baby.

-Cotton bud manufacturers across the world also never marketed their cotton-tipped sticks for use deep inside the ears, instead recommending them for use in make-up or household cleaning.
+It is not meant to be stuck into your ears.
+Cotton bud manufacturers across the world have never marketed their product for use deep inside the ears too, instead recommending them for outer ear use, in make-up, or household cleaning.

 In fact, some brands now have an explicit warning on their packaging that says: "Do not insert swab into ear canal".

 Ultimately, there are not many at-home remedies to try when you have too much earwax build-up or itchy ears

 Mayo Clinic recommended two self-care measures to remove excess earwax:

 - Over-the-counter earwax removal drops that have peroxide in them to soften and break down plugs, or